 Let me back up, because I don’t want people to think this guy was just some fat scrub.

-Standing at 6’9 and around 300 pounds, Miller was a standout college player at the University of Arkansas.
+Standing at 6’9″ and around 300 pounds, Miller was a standout college player at the University of Arkansas.
 I still remember him forcing OT against LSU by swatting a shot by NCAA MDE Shaquille O’Neal in a game.
 He was drafted by the Suns with the 22nd pick in the same draft that saw Shaq and Alonzo Mourning go 1 and 2.
 In limited minutes, he put up numbers that fit his frame and played a very important role in beating David Robinson’s Spurs and Shawn Kemp’s Sonics in the 93 playoffs.
 His numbers got bigger the following season and so did his weight.
-Then after a rape allegation, the Suns were ready to give him up.
+Then after a rape allegation, the Suns were ready to give up on him.

 After a season with the Pistons, Miller ended up in Toronto, where he put up career-best numbers and had the meltdown featured above.

 After a mediocre follow-up, Miller was playing the best ball of his life.
-Here’s a few standout performances from him that season.
+Here’s a few standout performances from that season.

 - 35 points, 12 rebounds, 9 assists, 4 steals, 3 blocks

 - 10 points, 13 rebounds, 9 assists, 3 steals, 3 blocks

 - 20 points, 9 rebounds, 8 assists (9-11 fg)

 - 18 points, 15 rebounds, 9 blocks